 This question is on the minds of CIOs of organizations whether they have 50 or 5,000 computers on a Local Area or Wide Area Network.
 They are located in their offices, branches, campus, and factories.

-They employ Web applications like Office 365, Email, Service Management, SalesForce automation, Payroll, or Human Resource (HR) applications, to name a few, on their internal network.
-Also, many users often work from home (WFH) using VPN to connect to the Office Network.
+- On their office network, users use Web applications like Office 365, Email, Service Management, SalesForce automation, Payroll, or Human Resource (HR) applications, to name a few.
+Also, some users work from home (WFH) using VPN to connect to the office network.

-Many organizations use Microsoft Active Directory Services.
-They wish to encrypt the user data traveling between the Server and the Client during the user authentication (LDAPS).
-Some use high-end applications like ERP, CRM, Analytics, etc where data is stored in a database like Microsoft SQL, Oracle, SAP Sybase SQL, MySQL, PostgreSQL, etc. They also wish to encrypt the SQL data traveling between the Server and the Client using SSL Certificates.
+- Some organizations use Microsoft Active Directory infrastructure and also high-end applications like ERP, CRM, Analytics, etc where data is stored in a database like Microsoft SQL, Oracle, SAP Sybase SQL, MySQL, PostgreSQL, etc.

-They own a mix of Windows and Linux Servers hosting web applications.
-These servers may be on-premise or in a data center.
+- They own a mix of Windows and Linux Servers hosting web applications.
+These servers may be on-premise or hosted in a data center.

-Also, when users Work From Home they use VPN to connect to the Office Network.
-Here, it is very important to encrypt the data on the VPN network.
-If not done hackers can steal the login credentials and important data from non-tech savvy users.
+When users Work From Home they use VPN to connect to the Office Network.
+It is very important to encrypt the data on the VPN network.
+If not done, hackers can get access to the credentials and other important data from non-tech-savvy users.

-Another use case is IoT (or “embedded devices”) that run web services on a local network with no direct internet access, and the device manufacturer would like to offer secure access to the web services using an SSL Certificate.
+Another use case is IoT (or “embedded devices”) that run web services on a local network without direct internet access, and the device manufacturer would like to offer secure access to the web services using an SSL Certificate.

-So, you need an Intranet SSL certificate when you use web applications, or have employees access the office network using a VPN; or an IoT device requires local web services.
+Thus you need an Intranet SSL certificate when you use web applications, or have employees access the office network using a VPN; or an IoT device that requires local web services.

 You need an Intranet SSL Certificate when you use